Home DestinationsAfricaClimbing Mount Nyiragongo – Hiking in DR Congo

 The fourth stop

-The fourth rest stop is a hut where you can change your clothes if you want and put on some warm layers.
-Until this point, I had been wearing my hiking pants and a T-shirt and had been fine, but it was getting drastically colder when we reached the fourth stop.
-I put on a hoodie, jacket, hat, and gloves.
-When I got to the top, I also put running tights under my pants and a cardigan under the hoodie.
+The fourth rest stop is a small hut where you can change clothes and put on extra layers.
+Up to this point, I had been fine in just hiking pants and a T-shirt, but by the time we reached the fourth stop, the temperature had dropped drastically.
+I layered up with a hoodie, jacket, hat, and gloves.
+Once we reached the summit, I added running tights under my pants and a cardigan under my hoodie to stay warm.

 The view from the fourth stop – you can already see the cabins!

-The last segment to the summit is short, and you can already see the huts from the fourth stop.
-However, it still felt physically challenging for me due to the altitude sickness.
-I really had to focus on not vomiting on the spot!
-It did get better when I reached the summit and got some time to get used to the altitude.
-Our total time to the top was around 5 hours.
+The final segment to the summit is short, and you can already see the huts from the fourth stop.
+Still, it felt physically challenging for me because of the altitude sickness.
+I had to really focus on not throwing up on the spot!
+Thankfully, once I reached the summit and had a little time to adjust, I started to feel better.
+In total, it took us around five hours to reach the top.

 The cabins